 9. Paddy straw mushrooms help in liver protection

 Paddy straw mushrooms (500-1000 mg/kg) contain a high amount of antioxidants which scavenge free radicals from the body and prevent liver destruction by hepatotoxic agents (14).

 Side effects of Paddy straw mushroom

 It contains heat-labile cardiotoxic proteins known as volva toxin.
 This has numerous effects such as lysis of human red blood cells, swelling tumor cells and the mitochondria of liver cells, inhibition of protein biosynthesis, causing cardiac arrest (17).

 However research study suggested that the toxin volvatoxin A2 can be used for the treatment of solid tumors because it has no toxicity to the animal, but with the ability to target a tumor (18).

 2. Risk during umbilical cord blood transplantation

 Research study supported that patient suffered fungal infection caused by paddy straw mushroom during umbilical cord blood transplantation may be due to inhalation of fungal spores.
-Thus paddy straw mushroom acts as an etiologic agent of invasive disease and even death (19).
+Thus it acts as an etiologic agent of invasive disease and even death (19).

 3. Risk of Heavy metal toxicity

 This lead accumulation can cause devastating health effects such as neurological damage, blood disorders, hypertension, and renal impairment.
-Therefore, precaution should need before consuming mushroom grown on metal-contaminated substrates (20).
+Therefore, precaution should need before consuming mushrooms grown on metal-contaminated substrates (20).